emmegamma/PyGwy-repo/README.md

   - creating a collage of images
   - simple batch operations (change Color scale, Scale min/max, or Level)
   - file actions (Open all files in a folder, Save all files in a folder to .gwy, etc.)
-- [kugatomodai/gwyddion_convert_many_files](https://github.com/kugatomodai/gwyddion_convert_many_files): batch conversion of files in a folder to png (not working and using deprecated methods, use only for inspiration)
+- [kugatomodai/gwyddion_convert_many_files](https://github.com/kugatomodai/gwyddion_convert_many_files): batch conversion of files in a folder to png.
+Not working and using deprecated methods, use only for inspiration
 - [wampiter/gwyscripts](https://github.com/wampiter/gwyscripts): batch image processing scripts to
   - export files in a folder to .gwy+png, sorted by channel
   - stitch images in a line
   - save all open files to a folder, with a png too
 - [TomVincentUK/gwy2py](https://github.com/TomVincentUK/gwy2py): a script to export Gwyddion data to numpy (.npy) files

-If you want your script removed from this list (or added!), please contact me

 # PyGwy installation